Vincent-Millane/cname-cloaking/README.md

 In fact, an address can hide hundreds of addresses with extensions or referrals to other very interesting addresses.

 Would you like to have a spy placed on your shoulder from morning to night to analyze your every movement of the day down to the brand of toilet paper you use?

+## Notes after some research

+You notice that some domain owners go out of their way to be hidden like all honest companies do, isn't it ?

+On the French side very few do it but one in particular deserves a red card.
+This company hide all the whois information.
+This company has registered its 193 domain names with a French registrar.
+It is hosted in France (we can legitimately think that it is the same host as for the registration), but it has published a website in English in total disregard of French obligations to publish legal and commercial notices.
+This company wants to compete with Google Analytics, just that.